Flexibility and adaptability are among the most important skills any teacher should possess to foster learners’ curiosity and cognitive engagement.

 My Perception of Flexibility in the Classroom

-We were often told during our teacher training years that planning is the key to a highly effective lesson.
+We are often told during our teacher training years that planning is the key to a highly effective lesson.
 I agree with that.
 It is important to establish a routine, cover the content we planned for the class, and end our lesson with a “wrap-up” moment of what has been seen during the period.
 Yet, over the years I learned that quality counts more than quantity.
 So, what if we did not finish all the activities we intended to carry out during the lesson?
-What if we change our mind while looking at our bored students’ faces and organized a debate to make them more motivated instead of doing the grammar review that we planned for the period?
+What if we changed our mind while looking at our bored students’ faces and organized a debate to make them more motivated instead of doing the grammar review that we planned for the period?
 What if we stopped our lesson to give our students a break so that they could carry on later stronger than ever?
 I believe that these actions do not make us less competent teachers, but they make us more human in our students' eyes and more responsive to what they really need.

 Using Flexibility in the Secondary ESL Class